On this page –

 - Progression Requirements

-Students are required to achieve a cumulative GPA of 2.50 or above in order to automatically proceed to the next term for the full-time mode, or the next year for the part-time mode.
+Students are required to achieve a cumulative GPA of 2.50 or above in order to automatically proceed to the next term for both full-time and part-time modes.
 The Board of Examiners shall, at the end of each term, recommend whether each student is:

 1. Eligible for progression towards an award